Balancingrock/SwifterLog/docs/UserManual.md

 Of course there should be a server running at that destination to receive the information.

-To use the network destination the frameworks SwifterJSON and SwifterSockets are necessary.
+To use the network destination the frameworks VJson and SwifterSockets are necessary.
 These are installed by default.

 The information is transmitted as a small JSON record.
 An example: